 This is the first in a series of blogs about styling DataFlex web and mobile applications.
 Styling, as used here, refers to defining the visual appearance of controls used within Web Framework Applications.

-One of the major advantages of using the DataFlex WebApp Framework is that it takes away the need to master all the techniques and technologies that are involved with the creation of web and mobile applications.
-In case of the styling, the framework does this by providing a set of pre-defined themes that provide great looks your applications.
+One of the major advantages of using the DataFlex WebApp Framework is that it eliminates the need to master all the techniques and technologies involved in the creation of web and mobile applications.
+In case of the styling, the framework does this by providing a set of pre-defined themes that provide great looks for your applications.
 So, without knowledge outside of DataFlex itself, one can write good looking web applications.

 Personal taste, company design standards and functional requirements can be reasons to go outside of what the framework delivers by default.
 Customizing the default style of DataFlex web and mobile apps is done using Cascading Styles Sheets (CSS) an industry standard used all over the web.
 This series of blogs will not be a CSS tutorial as there are already numerous excellent on-line resources available for that (for example, http://www.w3schools.com/css/).
 Rather, we will focus on using CSS within the DataFlex framework to accomplish custom results.

 System.css and Theme.css usually use the same selectors, and it is the order in which the selectors are included that determines which rules are applied.
 The Theme.css is always included after the System.css, so if the selectors are equal, the rules of the theme override those of the system.
 The third and last include file that affects styling is Application.css.
 This file is empty when creating a new workspace and this is where minor styling customizations and styles for extensions of the framework can be placed, especially when using one of the default themes, as it is good to keep small customizations separate to ease the process of migrating to a newer version of DataFlex.